 Can British expats return to the UK for their COVD-19 vaccination?

 The UK government is advising British expats, some of whom are perhaps hoping to return to the UK for a coronavirus vaccine, to wait and receive the jab in their country of residence.
 The UK government hopes to avoid unnecessary international travel and place additional strain on the UK’s National Health Service.

 If you’re an expat, however, and you’ve decided to return to the UK permanently, you’ll be eligible for the COVID vaccination.
 When you actually have the jab will be according to where you are on the priority list.
 To make sure you’re on the list, re-register with a local GP.

-The countries which had vaccinated the most people against COVID per capita by early February 2021 included:
+The countries which had vaccinated the most people against COVID per capita included:

 - United Arab Emirates (UAE)

-Within Europe, the countries that had vaccinated the most people (per capita) against COVID-19 by early February 2021 were:
+Within Europe, the countries that had vaccinated the most people (per capita) against COVID-19 (1200 GMT on 4 April 2021 with latest available data) were:

 Vaccines have long been important for preventing serious and potentially deadly diseases.
 They are the best way to protect yourself, your children and people in your community.
 As an expat, vaccinations are additionally important because you may need protection against diseases of the type that you have not encountered before.
 Whether you are up to date with all the required vaccinations may also affect your health insurance and access to healthcare.

 When thinking about becoming an expat, you should research the vaccination programme in your destination country as this may vary from the one you live under at home.
 Expats with children, or who are pregnant will need to consider any variations between vaccines available and/or required.

 Does being vaccinated help with travel as an expat?